ejw-data/proj-key-inventory/README.md

 By reducing the time spent performing documentation and reporting, staff costs for this process could be cut by 50% and the time savings could be leveraged toward revenue generating processes.
 If revenue generating processes have a margin of 2% and labor costs account for 30% of the service or product cost then this would generate a possible $160,000 in additional revenue and $3,300 in net income.
 The true value would be cost savings ($50,000), generated profit ($3,300), and any reduced need for additional labor that would have otherwise been needed to accomplish this new goal.
 The cost savings by themselves could fund approximately 33% of the new revenue cost so the investment of $160,000 is really more like an investment of $106,700 in new capital.

 ## Cost of Deployment
 Deploying on AWS Cloud with redundant PostgreSQL servers would cost approximately $400 annually.
+Deploying everything on GCP App Engine would cost about $700 annually.

 ## Data
 All data used for this application was synthetically created and based on a theoretical scenario